Mojang/AccountsClient/README.md

                    b'ger  ,((,-,__\  '", __\_/. __,'
                                        '"./_._._-'

+# Mojang AccountsClient

 This is the Java client lib used by Minecraft to interact with the newly deployed public API for handling accounts and profiles at Mojang.

+## Description

 It's currently very limited and only allows player name -> id resolution but we're aiming to add on this in the future.
-The only documentation for the API calls is [in the wiki](/Mojang/AccountsClient/wiki), the code has no documentation, and if you find something particularly weird it's probably a combination between not wanting to introduce unnecessary dependencies to Minecraft and not going overkill.
+If you find something particularly weird it's probably a combination between not wanting to introduce unnecessary dependencies to Minecraft and not going overkill.

+## Documentation

+The wiki contains [the documentation for the API calls](/Mojang/AccountsClient/wiki), the code itself has no documentation (yet).

+# License

 This code is provided as a courtesy and feel free to build a client in another language to share with the community.